IoTone/Lamb-D/README.md

 # Overview

-An AWS Lambda Layer for Dlang
+An AWS Lambda Runtime for Dlang

 ## Building